Our Team

 Mary Orozco

-Mary Orozco is a UC Berkeley Senior double majoring in Data Science and Cognitive Science.
+Mary Orozco has Bachelor’s Degrees from UC Berkeley in Data Science and Cognitive Science.
 She loves the versatility of Data Science, and how it continually adapts to different fields including Marketing and Healthcare, specifically medical imaging analysis.
 Proficient in Natural Language Processing, Mary built an original spam email classifier after analyzing multiple precision-recall curves via sklearn and pandas.
 A competitive soccer coach for Spurs FC and Lil' Spurs, Mary works with students of all levels ages 3-18.
 When not coding in Python, Java or SQL, Mary plays soccer, watches TV shows like Modern Family, and reads the classics.
 Mary hopes to encourage BCA students to pursue careers in coding by creating an incredible learning experience based on enthusiasm and shared knowledge.

 Mitchell Dennis